-This report only describes the scope of our tests of internal control over compliance and the results of these tests based on Single Audit requirements.
+This report only describes the scope of our internal control compliance tests and the results of this testing based on Uniform Guidance requirements.
 Accordingly, this report is not suitable for any other purpose.

 AU-C 905 requires us to include this restrictive language in our reports due to concerns that other readers may not fully understand the purpose of the report, the nature of the procedures applied in its preparation, the basis or assumptions used in its preparation, the extent to which the procedures performed are generally known or understood, and the potential for the report to be misunderstood, when taken out of the context for which it was intended.